- To build knowledge and skills in music through sequential learning, memory retention and planning for progression.

 Our music therapists works with children throughout the school for a one year block.

-There are also many musical activities that take place throughout the week including Addington Band and rhythm groups plus various projects throughout the year.
+There are also many musical activities that take place throughout the week including Addington Band, lunchtime clubs and concerts like Special Superstar.

 Music Lesson Curriculum Planning for Progression